albertgh/ManualLanguageSelectionSample/readme.md

 Manual Language Selection Sample

-By redefining `NSLocalizedString` and `NSLocalizedStringWithDefaultValue`,
+By redefining all four `NSLocalizedString` `NSLocalizedStringFromTable` `NSLocalizedStringFromTableInBundle` `NSLocalizedStringWithDefaultValue` macros,

 so that you can make your project able to select language manually